miltschek/OpenTTDAdmin/genowefa/README.md

     - Add a command `/unpause`: Continues the game.
     - Add a command `/setting`: Prints a setting's value or sets a new value.
 Optional usage hint: Setting_Name \[New_Value\].
     - Add a command `/resetcompany`: Resets a company.
 Optional usage hint: Company_ID.
+    - Add a command `/quit`: Quits the game.
+Optional usage hint: confirmation.
+      - This command will be executed only if the word `roger` is typed in as an argument.
+This is to avoid closing the game by a mistake, since you will not be able to start it again from Slack.

 ### Slack interaction